lixinW/ship-hats-docs/tools-guide/confluence/faqs.md

  <details>
   <summary><b>Are COTS (commercial off-the-shelf) products supported on SonarQube?</b></summary><br>

 Yes.
 SonarQube can scan for any customisation that the COTS product supports.
 Example: Configuration files in XML or Javascript/ Java or plugins written in Java or Python.
   </details>

 <br>
-Refer to this section if you have previously been assigned permissions in SonarQube via groups and have lost your access.
+Refer to the following section if you have previously been assigned permissions in SonarQube via groups and have lost your access.

 <br>